mindspore-ai/docs/docs/mindelec/docs/source_en/incremental_learning.md

 ### Model Evaluation

-MindElec can use the user-defined callback function to implement training and inference at the same time.
+MindSpore Elec can use the user-defined callback function to implement training and inference at the same time.
 You can directly load the test dataset and set corresponding callback functions to implement inference and analyze the result.

 ```python
 callbacks = [LossAndTimeMonitor(epoch_steps)]